 - The SOFT C sound is voiceless.
 This means that you don’t use your voice to produce it.
 You can notice that it is voiceless when you touch your throat because it doesn’t vibrate.

-Other letters with the same sound
+Other letters that sound the same as Spanish C (SOFT)

 |[θ]||C (ce, ci)||

 |Z (za, zo, zu)||zapato, trozo, zumo

-Examples of words with CH
+Examples of Spanish words with CH

 charco, China, chico, churros.

 ocho, coche, cuchillo.

 [oʧo], [koʧe], [kuʧijo].